-Principle 1: Every institution should have an effective corporate governance framework in place that is appropriate to its size, complexity, structure and risk profile.
-This framework should establish a structure through which the objectives of the institution can be set, monitored and achieved and which provides incentives to align the interests of owners, directors and management.
+Principle 1: Every institution should have an effective corporate governance framework in place that is appropriate to its nature, scale, complexity and risk profile.
+This framework should establish a structure through which the objectives of the institution can be set, monitored and achieved and which provides incentives to align the interests of owners, directors and management while, in the case of unlimited licence holders, reflecting the importance of the Gatekeeper role being performed.